Plastic pollution is surging, so what are governments doing?

 A global treaty could, for example, create guidance and standards to help countries decide which plastics are problematic and unnecessary.

-The U.N. talks in South Korea were supposed to be the final round, but countries will resume talks in 2025 to attempt to get a deal over the line.
+The U.N. talks in South Korea were supposed to be the final round, but countries will resume talks this month, the sixth meeting since 2022, to get a deal over the line.

 (Reporting by Jack Graham; Editing by Jon Hemming and Ayla Jean Yackley.)